GSA/search.digitalgov.gov/_posts/2013-09-09-display-overview.md

 You can type over the text in the Name field to edit an option's display name.
 Click on the hyperlink in the Source field to update the option's source content.
 Hover over the icon with three horizontal lines on the left to change the order.

-## GovBoxes
+## Modules

-**On/off options for GovBoxes.** Turn on a GovBox to allow searchers to see inline, contextually relevant results for selected content sources based on keyword matches with relevant queries.
-There are eight types of GovBoxes.
+**On/off options for Modules.** Turn on a module to allow searchers to see inline, contextually relevant results for selected content sources based on keyword matches with relevant queries.
+There are eight types of modules.

-1. **News GovBox.** This option only appears after you've told us about your [RSS](/sites/manual/rss.html) feeds.
+1. **News.** This option only appears after you've told us about your [RSS](/sites/manual/rss.html) feeds.
 When a searcher's query matches the title or description of an RSS article published within the last year, the article appears in the News GovBox.
 Up to three articles are displayed.
 Type over the default name, News, in the Name field to edit the display name.

-1. **Videos GovBox.** This option only appears after you've told us about your [YouTube](/sites/manual/youtube.html) channel.
+1. **Videos.** This option only appears after you've told us about your [YouTube](/sites/manual/youtube.html) channel.
 When a searcher's query matches the metadata of a video published within the last year, the video appears in the Videos GovBox.
 Up to four videos are displayed.

-1. **Photos GovBox.** This option only appears after you've told us about your [Flickr](/sites/manual/flickr.html) photostream.
+1. **Photos.** This option only appears after you've told us about your [Flickr](/sites/manual/flickr.html) photostream.
 When a searcher's query matches the metadata of a photo published any time, the photo appears in the Photos GovBox.
 Up to five photos are displayed.

-1. **Job Openings GovBox.** When a searcher's query matches the text of a job opening published on USAJobs or NeoGov, the job appears in the Job Openings GovBox.
+1. **Job openings.** When a searcher's query matches the text of a job opening published on USAJobs or NeoGov, the job appears in the Job Openings GovBox.
 Up to three job openings are displayed.
 For more information, including a screenshot, read our post [Help Searchers Find Jobs](/sites/manual/govbox-jobs.html).

-1. **Agency Contact Information GovBox.** Help searchers contact and connect with your department or bureaus.
+1. **Agency contact information.** Help searchers contact and connect with your department or bureaus.
 For more information, including a screenshot, read our post [Help Searchers Find Information for Federal Agencies](/sites/manual/govbox-agencies.html).

-1. **Related Searches.** Help visitors better define the focus of their search by offering them searches related to their current search term.
+1. **Related searches.** Help visitors better define the focus of their search by offering them searches related to their current search term.
 Suggestions are derived from the searches performed on your website.
 Up to five searches related to your visitors' original search are displayed and are updated in near real time.
 See, for example, the sample results page below that shows related searches displayed for a [search on *tacoma* on Access Washington](http://search.usa.gov/search?affiliate=accesswashington&query=tacoma).

-1. **Health Topics GovBox.** searchers with high-quality, authoritative health information from MedlinePlus and ClinicalTrials.gov.
+1. **Health topics.** Help searchers find high-quality, authoritative health information from MedlinePlus and ClinicalTrials.gov.
 For more information, including a screenshot, read our post [Help Searchers Find Health Information](/sites/manual/govbox-health.html).

-1. **Recent Tweets GovBox.** This option only appears after you've told us about your [Twitter](/sites/manual/twitter.html) account.
+1. **Recent tweets.** This option only appears after you've told us about your [Twitter](/sites/manual/twitter.html) account.
 When a searcher's query matches the text of a tweet published within the last three months, the tweet appears in the Recent Tweets GovBox.
 Up to three tweets are displayed.

+1. **Type-ahead search.** Help searchers refine their query by displaying type-ahead search suggestions as a list in the search box.
+The list forms as a searcher begins to type in the search box.
+Suggestions are listed in order of most popular (that is, most searched).
+They're updated every 15 minutes.
+See, for example, the suggestions as you type di... on [SocialSecurity.gov's search results page](http://search.socialsecurity.gov/search?affiliate=ssa&query=names).

 ## Related Sites